Community Engagement

 y.cheon@ufl.edu

-SHARC Working Groups are open to all students, staff, and faculty with interest in improving health outcomes among the diverse range of populations affected by alcohol and HIV.
+SHARC Working Groups are open to all students, staff, and faculty with interest in improving health outcomes among the wide range of populations affected by alcohol and HIV.